Pi42 Blog

 How Does the On-Balance Volume Indicator Work?

 At its core, OBV calculates the cumulative total of trading volume while associating it with price movement.
-The principle is:

 For example: